-7. Our 2022 activities and 2023 targets
+6. Our 2023 activities and 2024 targets

-Since June 2022, CEPI has carried out the following activities aimed at lowering the risk of violations of human rights or decent working conditions occurring in CEPI's operations and activities:
+Since June 2023, CEPI has carried out the following activities aimed at lowering the risk of violations of human rights or decent working conditions occurring in CEPI's operations and activities:

-- 1. Continued to deliver human rights training as part of business integrity training which is mandatory and delivered to all new employees and to all consultants working more than 50% for CEPI for three months or longer. - 2.
-Launched a mandatory e-learning course on human rights for all new starters - 3.
-Finalised the Human Rights Impact Assessment of CEPI's operations (as detailed above) and begun to implement the recommendations. - 4.
+- 1. Continued to deliver human rights training as part of business integrity training which is mandatory and delivered to all new employees and to all consultants working more than 50% for CEPI for three months or longer, as well as mandatory e-learning course on human rights for all new starters. - 2.
+Carried out a gap analysis review of its policies and procedures against contractual requirements of CEPI's investors, as well as the UN Guiding Principles benchmark international business and human rights framework, to identify areas for improvement.
+The recommendations have informed CEPI's 2024 targets. - 3.
 Continued to develop our integrity due diligence and monitoring of our Third Parties for grant recipients and suppliers.
 Our software screening tool helps us to detect and mitigate adverse information related to human rights infringements, modern slavery, corruption, fraud, and sanctions.